firasomrane/stocks_analytics_app/README.md

 ### 5 - If it had to serve queries over larger datasets — when would it start to break and how would you scale past that point?

+- If we start having larger datasets the way to go is to use a database that fits this analytics problem => OLAP DB that perform better with this type of aggregation.
+Then a choice of a database like BigQuery and Snowflake with the ticker and time partitioning and clustering would be considered. \
+But the implementation of a cube layer is essential for fast serving as explained [here](#cube)

+**If we find the the chosen start and end date difference is not big, then we can containue with an OLTP database and rely on pandas to compute the rolling window aggregation since it won't be a have calculation: In that case the parts below should be considered**
 - If we serve the queries over large datasets then we can hit storage scaling problems where we can `no more scale vertically` our database instance, \
 or we can start having slower queries due to the large search space and reduced DB cache compared to the size of the table and the indexes => We need to read from disk more often.